 In the business world, the word value has different meanings depending on the circumstance.
 Generally, there are three different types used to obtain the worth of a business:

-- The fair market value is the price at which a company transfers ownership when neither the buyer or seller is under any duress to complete the transaction.
-The fair market value is the most widely recognized standard and is often used for tax purposes as well.
+- The fair market value is the price at which a company transfers ownership when neither the buyer or the seller is under any duress to complete the transaction.
+Fair market value is the most widely recognized standard and is often used for tax purposes as well.

-- Fair value is used primarily in court cases that involve dissenting parties such as divorcing couples or unsatisfied shareholders.
+- Fair value is used primarily in court cases that involve dissenting parties, such as divorcing couples or unsatisfied shareholders.
 The application and standards for this method can vary depending on the type of court case and its jurisdiction.